exonet/exonet-api-python/docs/resources.md

 ```

 ## Creating a new resource
-Store a new resource to the API by setting its attributes and relationships:
+Post a new resource to the API by setting its attributes and relationships:

 ```python
 record = Resource('dns_records')